 The residence hall communities are administered with input from students.
 Each complex has its own governing body and the residence hall association (RHA) is a representative group of all residence hall students.
 These groups play a major role in defining the policies that govern the residence halls and sponsor a significant number of social, diversity, community service and educational programs.
 Representatives for these groups are selected in community or complex elections.

-Being a residential university, Missouri S&T requires freshman and sophomores to reside in university approved housing: the residence hall complexes, the downtown leased properties, an approved fraternity house, an approved sorority house, or Christian Campus Fellowship house.
-Exceptions may be granted for married students, students whose parents reside in the Rolla area, military veterans, students over 21 years of age, or other justified situations.
+University approved housing includes the residence halls, approved fraternity and sorority houses, or christian campus house.
+Exceptions may be granted for married students, students whose parents reside within 30 miles of S&T, military veterans, students over 21 years of age, or for other justified situations.

 For the most recent information on the residence halls, please refer to our web page at http://reslife.mst.edu/

 How to Apply

 Applications and information regarding university housing are sent beginning in January to students who are accepted for admission.
 If you are interested in more information about university housing, contact:

 Additional information about the housing and food services offered by the university is available through:

 A student enrolling in Missouri S&T assumes an obligation to behave in a manner compatible with the university’s function as an educational institution.
 The university’s standard of conduct and rules of procedures in student conduct matters are printed in the Student Handbook and the Student Academic Regulations and can be found on the web.
 Other departments and organizations, such as residential life and computer services, have specific policies and standards for their residents and/or users, as well as procedures for handling violations.